Rome in December: Your Perfect Winter Getaway

 What to do in Rome at night in December?

 Rome in December offers magical nighttime experiences.
 Wander through beautifully decorated streets to admire the Christmas trees in Piazza Venezia and Vatican City.
-Explore the ancient catacombs on a guided night tour for an eerie glimpse into history.
+Nightlife tours and experiences in Rome include exploring the ancient catacombs on a guided night tour for an eerie glimpse into history.

 Visit the illuminated Colosseum with a night tour for a breathtaking sight.
 Stroll through the Christmas markets at Piazza Navona for treats and unique gifts.
 Finally, enjoy the lively nightlife in Trastevere with its excellent dining options and lively bars.